CineMassive is Now Haivision MCS

 New Haivision subsidiary delivers real-time video and critical visual collaboration solutions to defense, government, public safety, and enterprise organizations

-MONTREAL, March 17, 2022 /PRNewswire/ - Haivision Systems Inc. ("Haivision") HAI, a leading global provider of mission-critical, real-time video streaming and networking solutions, today announced that CineMassive Displays, LLC ("CineMassive") is now officially Haivision MCS, LLC ("Haivision MCS").
+MONTREAL, March 17, 2022 /CNW Telbec/ - Haivision Systems Inc. ("Haivision") HAI, a leading global provider of mission-critical, real-time video streaming and networking solutions, today announced that CineMassive Displays, LLC ("CineMassive") is now officially Haivision MCS, LLC ("Haivision MCS").

 This announcement marks a key milestone in the integration of the company following the acquisition of CineMassive in August 2021.
 Haivision MCS, which stands for Mission-Critical Systems, is a subsidiary of Haivision focused on developing, marketing, and selling real-time video and critical visual collaboration solutions to defense, government, public safety, and enterprise organizations.